Workshop · Athens · 23–24 June 2026

 Artist & Researcher · Philosophy Machines

-An artist and researcher working at the intersection of affective intelligence and sensory design, developing alternative AI systems for human-machine collaboration.
-Challenging inevitability in technological discourses, proposing ways of engaging with technology that embrace complexity, sensuality, and unruliness rather than reduction and control.
+An artist and researcher working with affective intelligence and sensory design, developing alternative AI systems for human-machine collaboration.
+Her work challenges the idea of inevitability in technological discourses, and instead proposes ways of engaging with technology that embrace complexity, sensuality, and unruliness rather than reduction and control.
 Her practice of making-as-theory — where the synesthetic materiality of ideas, encountered through wearable and embodied technologies, video essays and photographic assemblages — yields new ontological possibilities for how we inhabit technological systems.
 Over two decades of working with tangible interfaces and haptic systems, this practice has resulted in five patents in e-textile design and interactive interfaces.

 Her PhD thesis (Royal College of Art), The Unruliness of Matter, argues that AI systems can be re-crafted from processes of reduction into expansive sites of co-creation through deliberate kinking of established patterns.
 This work was supported by a technē Fellowship from the Arts and Humanities Research Council in collaboration with Google AI.